BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/scoring_system.md

 ## 3. Scoring Functions
 ### score_rule()
-`score_rule(input_grid, output_grid, rule, prefer_composites=False)` returns the final score.
+`score_rule(input_grid, output_grid, rule, prefer_composites=False, return_trace=False)` returns the final score.
+When `return_trace=True` it instead yields a dictionary with similarity, penalty terms and the operations involved.
 During abstraction the score may be adjusted by strategy bonuses and chain length penalties as shown around lines【F:arc_solver/src/abstractions/abstractor.py†L608-L623】.

 ### rule_cost()
 `rule_cost(rule)` estimates the complexity for sparsity ranking.
 It is used both in `score_rule()` and for deduplication heuristics.